shicks/ahep/site/modules/1814-long-may-she-wave/index.md

 as the kids lost interest).
 My three-year-old daughter enjoys ripping paper and glue sticks so this seemed like her kind of activity.
 She also seemed to enjoy pretending to be Caroline and “designing” the flag by shaping the scraps of paper.
-We snuck in some practice counting as the kids counted the stripes and then counted the completed stripes to get a sense of our progress.
+We practiced counting and measured our progress by counting the stripes we completed.

 ![Example flag collage](collage.jpg)
 {.center}